annargrs/repeval2019/cfp.md

 ## Submission Types and Requirements

-The workshop will accept submissions through two tracks: research and shared task.
 Research paper submissions may consist of 4-6 pages of content, plus unlimited references.
-Shared task submissions may consist of up to 4 pages of content, plus unlimited references.
 An additional page in the camera-ready version will be available for addressing reviewers’ comments.
 Please refer to the NAACL author guidelines for the style files, policy on double submissions and preprints: https://naacl2019.org/calls/papers/#author-guidelines

-## Research papers

-The research track will showcase proposals for new evaluation techniques for old and new representations; the submissions are expected to experimentally demonstrate the benefits of the new approach.
-We also invite critical analysis and/or negative results for the existing approaches.
+We invite proposals for new evaluation techniques for old and new representations; the submissions are expected to experimentally demonstrate the benefits of the new approach.
+Submissions may also contribute critical analysis and/or negative results for the existing approaches.

 We welcome both theoretical analysis (especially from experts in other domains such as linguistics or psychology) and methodological caveats (reproducibility, parameters impact, the issue of attribution of results to the representation or the whole system, dataset structure/balance/representativeness).